xansec/hackathon-resources/lighttpd-example.md

             "IPAddress": "172.17.0.5",
                     "IPAddress": "172.17.0.5",
 ```
 We see that lighttpd is running on `172.17.0.5`.
 And we know that `ba0dbafbd0b787a564635b887f77926ae0b3f979dcc72d30cf7fdb1707581919` is the hash for our crashing test case.
 Now we have the info we need to reproduce the crash.
-We use netcat (`nc`) to send our crashing test case to our lighttpd server on port 80:
+First we must change into the `hackathon-resources/lighttpd` directory and then we can use netcat (`nc`) to send our crashing test case to our lighttpd server on port 80:
 ```
 nc 172.17.0.5 80 < ./testsuite/ba0dbafbd0b787a564635b887f77926ae0b3f979dcc72d30cf7fdb1707581919
 ```